 Alternatives: You can perform the push press with dumbbells or kettlebells to make the movement more difficult.

-Works: Shoulders, forearms, traps, quads, glutes, core
+Works: Shoulders, forearms, traps, quads, glutes and core

 Sometimes you don’t have enough time to focus on a single part of the body.
 In these instances, compound movements can help you save time by working multiple muscles all within one movement.
-One example of a compound movement that combines a free-weight arm exercise with a free-weight leg exercise is the overhead kettlebell lunge.
+One example of a compound movement that combines a free weight arm exercise with a free weight leg exercise is the overhead kettlebell lunge.

 Choose two light or medium-weight kettlebells and hold them at the top of each handle with the bell resting across the back of each forearm.
 Bring them to the front rack and use a push press or shoulder press to lift them overhead.
 Keep your arms locked out overhead and as close to your ears as possible.
 Tighten your core and lunge forward.
 You can either perform a walking lunge or lunge in place.
 If you begin to lose control of the dumbbells, choose a lighter weight for your next set.

 Alternatives: To make this movement easier, you can switch the kettlebells for dumbbells.
-You can also hold a single kettlebell by the bell, a single dumbbell, or a weight plate overhead.
+You can also hold a single kettlebell by the bell, a single dumbbell or a weight plate overhead.

-If you feel unsure about using free weights on your own, consider joining a strength-training group fitness class at your gym.
-These strength-based classes often incorporate dumbbells, weight bars, and other free weights.
-You can also invest in a personal trainer.
-Your trainer can help you learn the right form for free weight exercises and show you lots of different free weight options.
+If you feel unsure about using free weights on your own, consider joining a strength-training Group Fitness Class at your gym.
+These strength-based Fitness Classes often incorporate dumbbells, weight bars and other free weights.
+You can also invest in a Personal Trainer.
+Your Personal Trainer can help you learn the right form for free weight exercises and show you many different free weight options.
+Now, go get lifting!